Finding Fanny: Development

-Homi Adajania wrote the first draft of the screenplay during his month-long stay at village Salvador do Mundo.
-During this period he also studied local Goan Catholics, and added some dysfunctional characters into what he called, "hybrid Marquezian Indian village", which became the fictional village of Pocolim.
-To get local nuances and cultural research right, he took the help of Goan writer, Cecil Pinto.
-Adajania didn't intend to write the film as a road film, instead he placed it in the genre of As Good as It Gets (1997).
+Homi Adajania wrote the first draft of the screenplay during his month-long stay at the village Salvador do Mundo.
+During this period, he also studied local Goan Catholics, and added some dysfunctional characters into what he called, "hybrid Marquezian Indian village", which became the fictional village of Pocolim.
+To get local nuances and cultural research right, he took the help of Goan writer Cecil Pinto.
+Adajania didn't intend to write the film as a road film; instead, he placed it in the genre of As Good as It Gets (1997).
 This was his second collaboration with Kersi Khambatta, who also wrote the dialogues for his debut film, Being Cyrus (2006).
 Khambatta wrote the scenes, chapter by chapter, like a novel, which aided in the development of the script.
 The screenplay of Finding Fanny was adapted from a novel by Kersi Khambatta.
 The 200-page novel is expected to hit shelves later in 2015.

 He had finished writing the script of Finding Fanny by 2009, 4 years after his first directorial venture Being Cyrus released.
 However, casting for the film became an issue as it was an offbeat film—Imran Khan and Sonam Kapoor were initially offered roles in the films, though they turned their respective parts down.
 Dinesh Vijan had suggested against making the film, advising Adajania that "you are going to make a Hinglish film which only 10 people will see."
 Hence, Adajania postponed the film and went on to direct Cocktail instead.
 During the shooting of Cocktail, his narration of the story to lead actress Deepika Padukone had impressed her, and she expressed her desire to be a part of the film.

 In May 2013, Deepika Padukone and Arjun Kapoor were signed on for leading roles, the latter being assigned the part of "a mechanic, who's in denial about being a loser."
 Reportedly, Padukone has reduced her usual fee for the film and has also signed a profit-sharing deal with the producers.
 By August 2013, Naseeruddin Shah and Dimple Kapadia, who earlier featured in Being Cyrus, were signed on for the film; Pankaj Kapur joined the cast the following month.
 Whilst the film was earlier reported to be a short film, Padukone confirmed in an interview that this was untrue.
 The film will be showcased in English and Hindi versions to cater for the audience in India and abroad.

 Before the filming could commence, sessions and workshops were organised with the actors.
-A month prior shooting, Adajania and Naseeruddin Shah figured out where to place the latter's character emotionally and his body language, through story arc from vulnerable, even "borderline idiotic" to coming into his strength later in the film.
+A month prior to the shooting, Adajania and Naseeruddin Shah figured out where to place the latter's character emotionally and his body language, through a story arc from vulnerable, even "borderline idiotic" to coming into his strength later in the film.
 Shah decided to use a mid-range voice, instead of his natural baritone.
-Arjun Kapoor was convinced to use a restraint acting style, compared to his usual dramatic style, and appear in the "effortlessness of just being".
+Arjun Kapoor was convinced to use a restrained acting style, compared to his usual dramatic style, and appear in the "effortlessness of just being".